josephburnett/hpa-cron/README.md

 Pod count (orange) increases to 10 every hour on schedule.
 Load naturally increases and decreases pod count over time.
 CPU utilization (blue) remains below the target (red).

+## Caveats

+A productionized version of this example would, at a minimum:

+1. emit the metric over time to recover from lost data points
+2. emit the current metric immediately when configured (run cron backward to find last scheduled value)